Hanas National Nature Reserve, China: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types A, C and I. Ensure that you get the correct type.
-The vast majority of adapters on sale are just plug changers and expect your electronics to adjust the voltage themselves.
+A plug adapter that supports outlet types A, C and I. Be careful to choose the correct type.
+Many adapters currently available are simply plugs and require your electronics to change the voltage themselves.
 If yours can't do that they could burn up.
-This one should work in most locations.
+This one should be appropriate for most areas.

 September